tmtsoftware/esw-vbds/README.md

                            Subscribes to the given VBDS stream (see --action option) --dir <path>             Directory to hold received data files (default: current directory) -a, --action <shell-command>
-                           A shell command to execute when a new file is received (args: stream-name file-name) --publish <stream-name>  Publish to the given stream (see --data option) --delay <duration>       Delay between publishing files in a directory (see --data) --data <file-name>       Specifies the file (or directory full of files) to publish
+                           A shell command to execute when a new file is received (args: file-name) --publish <stream-name>  Publish to the given stream (see --data option) --delay <duration>       Delay between publishing files in a directory (see --data) --data <file-name>       Specifies the file (or directory full of files) to publish